clamytoe/pyTrack/README.md

 ## Usage example

 This application is really simple to use.
-To get help on the different commands simply add *--help* to the end of the command.
+To get help simply add *--help* as an argument.
 Each command can additionally provide more help information if you add *--help* behind it.

 ```bash
 pytrack --help